PeterJYE/oss-taapp/README.md

 ## Usage Examples

 ### 1. Login via OAuth 2.0
-Open a browser to with  and complete the provider login.
+Open a browser and complete the provider login.
 A `session_id` cookie will be set on success.

 ### 2. Set API Key
 ```bash